project-collaboration

 Founder at Complex.so

-Project management software has become a must-have for teams of all sizes—but for small teams, most tools feel like more work than help.
+In 2025, project management software has become essential for teams of all sizes—but for small teams, most tools feel like more work than help.

 Bloated features.
 Clunky workflows.
 Endless setup.
 If you’ve ever signed up for a tool, got overwhelmed, and quietly went back to spreadsheets or group chats... you’re not alone.